abdomohamed/Identity-server-with-Saml/readme.md

-# Quickstart #7: JavaScript clients
+IdentityServer with Saml

-This quickstart shows how to build a JavaScript client for IdentityServer.
+Library used for providing SAML authentication is https://github.com/Sustainsys/Saml2 This quickstart shows how to build a JavaScript client for IdentityServer.
+Okta configured as a external IdentityPorvider.